octobercms/docs/3.x/cms/ajax/javascript-api.md

 **query** | an optional object specifying data to be added to the current URL query string.
 **headers** | an optional object specifying header values to be sent to the server with the request.
 **redirect** | string specifying an URL to redirect the browser to after the successful request.
 **beforeUpdate** | a callback function to execute before page elements are updated.
-The function gets 3 parameters: the data object received from the server, HTTP status code, and the XHR object.
 The `this` variable inside the function resolves to the request content - an object containing 2 properties: `handler` and `options` representing the original request() parameters.
 **afterUpdate** | a callback function identical to `beforeUpdate` except it executes after the page elements are updated.
 **success** | a callback function to execute in case of a successful request.
 If this option is supplied it overrides the default framework functionality: the elements are not updated, the `beforeUpdate` and `afterUpdate` callbacks are not triggered, the `ajax:update` and `ajax:update-complete` events are not triggered.
-The event handler gets 3 arguments: the data object received from the server, the HTTP status code and the XHR object.
-However, you can still call the default framework functionality calling `this.success(...)` inside your function.
+To call the default framework functionality, use `this.success(...)` inside your function.
 **error** | a callback function execute in case of an error.
 By default the alert message is displayed.
 If this option is overridden the alert message won't be displayed.
-The event handler gets 3 arguments: the data object received from the server, the HTTP status code and the XHR object.
 **complete** | a callback function execute in case of a success or an error.
 **form** | a form element to use for sourcing the form data sent with the request, either passed as a selector string or a form element.
 **flash** | when true, instructs the server to clear and send any flash messages with the response. default: `false`